 After this he warns us we will partake of this great inheritance only on the condition that we “hold the beginning of our confidence steadfast to the end” (Hebrews 3:14).

 If we consider the stupendous grandeur of the inheritance of Christ, and then realize that this same inheritance is being extended to us, we can understand the consternation of the writer of Hebrews.
 He was very concerned that the Hebrew saints were not pressing toward their exceedingly high calling but instead were drifting with the spiritual and material tides of their environment.
 They were committing the sin of neglecting the inheritance in Christ to which they had been called by the Spirit of God.

 Neglect is a great sin, and those who bury their talent will not escape the anger of God.
 This is what the writer of Hebrews is emphasizing to us.

 Let us consider first the Lord Jesus Christ, who is our Example in all things:

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; (Hebrews 1:1,2)
+has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; (Hebrews 1:1,2)

 Christ is the Heir of God.
 It was by Christ that the Father made the worlds and all the creatures of them, both spiritual and natural.

-Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high; (Hebrews 1:3)
+who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high, (Hebrews 1:3)